Copyright Law and Definition

 To view the Federal Statutes relating to Copyright as well as copyright cases, consult Title 17 of the U.S. Code in Fastcase.

-Rasmussen College Policy Statement on Copying Copyright Protected Materials
+Rasmussen University Policy Statement on Copying Copyright Protected Materials

 What is protected by Copyright?

 The following are NOT protected by current copyright law:

 Resources in the public domain -- which may include many government resources -- are not copyright protected.
 See the Copyright Protection and Public Domain tab on this page for more information.